Shangbin photo

 Shangbin Feng, Weijia Shi, Yuyang Bai, Vidhisha Balachandran, Tianxing He, Yulia Tsvetkov

-We propose CooK, a community-driven iniatitive to empower black-box LLMs with modular and collaborative knowledge.
+We propose Knowledge Card, a community-driven initiative to empower black-box LLMs with modular and collaborative knowledge.
 By incorporating the outputs of independently trained, small, and specialized LMs, we make LLMs better knowledge models by empowering them with temporal knowledge update, multi-domain knowledge synthesis, and continued improvement through collective efforts.

 FactKB: Generalizable Factuality Evaluation using Language Models Enhanced with Factual Knowledge